zaboople/essay/Software/ORMsFail.md

 # Why ORM's Fail Us

 ORM stands for Object Relational....
 Management?
 Manager?
 Something like that.
-It's supposed to be about solving the "object-relational mismatch problem", which is this idea that relational databases are a bit "wrong", in that they don't respect our ideas about "objects".
+It's supposed to be about solving the "object-relational mismatch problem", which is this idea that relational databases are a bit "wrong", in that they don't respect our ideas about object-oriented programming.
 Once upon a time there were even lots of people working on the idea of an "object-oriented database", resulting in numerous failed and bygone products.

 By this point most of us *should* recognize that RDBMS's aren't really "wrong", but it seems to be widely acknowledged that ORM's are "The Vietnam of Software Engineering", as Ted Neward would say.
-Mr. Neward puts too much blame on the perceived failure of RDBMS's to be object-oriented enough, but the real problem is bad tool design caused by overambition and anti-pragmatism.
+Mr. Neward seems to put too much blame on the perceived incompatibility of OOP vs RDBMS tech when the real problem is bad tool design caused by overambition and anti-pragmatism.

 ## Bang For Buck